 Under Council's Rabbit Management Policy, we review management plans for rabbit 'hotspot' sites on Council owned and managed land with key stakeholders each year.
 Independent assessments inform these reviews.
-Assessment includes spotlight counts of rabbit numbers and a 'rapid rabbit assessment' at each site, both before and after management works.
-The rapid rabbit assessment measures and monitors rabbit abundance and activity, and the level of damage caused by rabbits in a specified area.
+The assessment generally includes spotlight counts of rabbit numbers and a 'rapid rabbit assessment' both before and after management works.
+The rapid rabbit assessment measures and monitors rabbit abundance and activity, and the level of damage caused by rabbits in a specified area.17